BouchardLab/pyuoi/causal_net/nonStation_ver3c_states_EM_FDR/README.md

   files named from `outAgrName` and prints ready-to-run `edgeMaterAbs3c.py` metric commands for the two scans.

-- `docs/build3gen.sh`, `docs/build3EM.sh`, `docs/build3FDR.sh`,
-  `docs/build3exper.sh`, and `docs/build3edgeMeter.sh`: LaTeX build helpers
-  for the matching documentation files.
-They load `texlive` if needed, run `pdflatex` twice, and try to open the produced PDF on supported systems.
+- `docs/buildTex.sh`: numbered LaTeX builder for the documentation sources.
+  It places intermediate build products under `docs/tmp/` and leaves only `buildTex.sh`, `.tex`, and `.pdf` files at the top level of `docs/`.

 ## Plain EM Fit